 This Will Move the Dow Today

-If you're looking for a fast-growing company in an economy that's actually booming, the Motley Fool's chief investment officer picked his top stock for the year -- it's a company that is revolutionizing commerce in rapidly developing Latin American economies.
-For a limited time, you can get instant access to the name of this stock and a special report for free by clicking here.
+If you're interested in one stock that our chief investment officer picked to crush the market, check out our brand-new report, "The Motley Fool's Top Stock for 2012."
+It highlights a company that is revolutionizing commerce in Latin America.
+For a limited time, you can get instant access to the name of this company for free by clicking here.

 Copyright © 1995 - 2012 The Motley Fool, LLC.
 All rights reserved.
 The Motley Fool has a disclosure policy.